saucelabs/sample-app-web/README.md

 [here.](https://wiki.saucelabs.com/display/DOCS/Best+Practice%3A+Use+Environment+Variables+for+Authentication+Credentials)

 1. `npm run test.e2e.sauce.us` to run tests on the Sauce Labs in the US Data Center
-2. `npm run test.e2e.sayce.edu` to run tests in the EU Data Center
+2. `npm run test.e2e.sayce.eu` to run tests in the EU Data Center

+> Make sure you've added the `SCREENER_API_KEY` variable to your environment variables.

 ### Visual Component Testing
 You can test the components with Screener Component testing by running the following commands